 - Type the below commands to pull the core-libart.jar and services.jar files from your device:

 adb pull /system/framework/services.jar

 - Decompile core-libart.jar using the Baksmali method.
-A detailed guide can be found here.
+Read our detailed guide on decompiling the jar files.

 - Similarly, decompile the services.jar file and patiently open every smali file in the classout folder using a text editor and search for the below string: